 Strategy 6: Organize Your Passwords

 Organizing your passwords is a great step to keeping your small business organized.
-I recommend using a logbook or another password organizer that works best for you.
+We recommend using a logbook or another password organizer that works best for you.
 Make sure you keep your passwords organized to save time.
 You don’t want to have to hunt down your passwords.
 Keep them in a safe location that you have easy access to.

 Strategy 7: Plan Your Social Media Campaigns in Advance

 Keep your small business organized by managing your social media campaigns in advance.
 Waiting until the last minute will leave you stressed and feeling unorganized.
 Plus, you will feel so much better if you are done in advance.
 There are social media apps that can help you plan.
-I love Planology.
+We love Planology.

 Strategy 8: Have a Consistent Customer Service Approach

 It is important to have a consistent customer service approach for several reasons.
 The main reason to have a consistent customer service approach is to stay organized.
 By staying organized, you will provide consistent customer support.
 Being consistent will help you and your customers.

 Strategy 9: Integrate the Cloud